z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_07_BiFrost.md

 _above_ the display area, which means a tile placed there won't be shown.
 Column 0 is off the left side of the display as well.
-This approach was chosen so a tile can be placed off the edge of the display and moved into the display a pixel at the time (vertically), or a character cell at a time (horizontally).
+This approach was chosen so a tile can be placed off the edge of the display and moved into the display a pixel at the time vertically, or a character cell at a time horizontally.
 The example above slides the top and bottom tiles into the display a pixel at the time.
-Many BiFrost program which take advantage of this approach place a border around the BiFrost display area.
+Many BiFrost programs which take advantage of this approach place a border around the BiFrost display area.
 This border is typically one character cell wide and has the INK and PAPER set the same.
 This hides any artefacts caused by partially visible tiles being outside the area